opnsense/docs/source/manual/how-tos/nginx_waf.rst

 .. _nginx: https://nginx.org/

 * Main Rules: This rules are globally valid.
 Usual use case: Blocking code fragments that may be used to gain access to the server without permission (for example SQL_-/XPATH_-injection for data access) or to gain control over a foreign client (for example XSS_).
-* Basic Rules: This rules are usually used in the locations to whitelist stuff inside a location or for additional rules.
+* Basic Rules: This rules are usually used in the locations to whitelist main rules by id inside a location or for additional rules.

 .. _SQL: https://www.owasp.org/index.php/SQL_Injection
 .. _XPATH: https://www.owasp.org/index.php/XPATH_Injection